jordandashel/env/README.md

 - zsh
 - tmux

-Also has a rough setup script that is a work in progress.
+Also has an awesome setup script that is a work in progress.